M4rukku/impact_of_non_iid_data_in_federated_learning/README.md

 $ python initialise_datasets.py [--celeba] [--femnist] [--shakespeare]
 ```
 This might take a lot of memory (up to 35GB), so ensure that you initialise this
 repository on a drive with enough storage.
-This might take multiple hours since
+You will spend several hours when unzipping the
+Celeba files, so keep that in mind when installing them.
+I
-a lot of data needs to get in-/deflated.
-I recommend initialising each
+recommend initialising each
  dataset individually and in parallel (open a terminal for each).
 This will make
   the process finish far quicker since we can make use of multiple processors.